nfroidure/whook/packages/whook-oauth2/README.md

 ## Customizing handlers

-The endpoints definitions are designed to support the standard OAuth2 definitions but can be easily overriden.
+The endpoints definitions are designed to support the standard OAuth2 definitions but can be easily overridden.

 You will also have to protect the `postOAuth2Acknowledge` with your own security
 mechanism: